AshridgeTechnologies/elemento/design/App context propagation.md

 - Change AppContext to be created in AppRunner and passed down in React context
 - Then combine with Resource Url
+- Then give AppData a FileUrl() function and test